1. Wednesday, December 30

 Vetebröd (Swedish Cardamom Bread)

 My Swedish grandmother was a great cook.
-One thing she always served was vetebröd, which our family calls bulle.
-Vetebröd is a traditional sweet Swedish yeast bread that has a very unique ingredient – cardamom.
+One thing she always served was vetebröd, which our family always called bulle.
+Vetebröd is a traditional sweet Swedish sweet yeast bread that is often flavored with a very unique ingredient – cardamom.
 Every time I smell this cardamom bread I think of my grandma.
 This is definitely one of my strongest “memory foods.”
+Bulle means “bun” and my grandmother generally made buns, but my mom and I like to do the braided loaf version of this bread at the holidays.

 While this isn’t a traditional Christmas food, I only ever get around to making it at Christmastime.
 Cate LOVES it and calls it the “yummy bread.”